 We ask you to identify two people who can assess your musical abilities.
 Send the Recommendation Form (PDF) to your recommenders.
 They can return the form via email to musicapplications AT_TOWSON or mail to Mary Ann Criss, Assistant of the Chairperson and Academic Program Coordinator, Department of Music, Towson University, 8000 York Road, Towson, MD 21252-0001.
-Your recommenders can submit letters or the Recommendation Form (PDF).
+Your recommenders can submit either letters or the Recommendation Form (PDF) referred to above.
 It is your responsibility to see that your recommendations are received prior to your audition.

 After you have applied to both Towson University and the Department of Music, these additional steps will occur: